opengisch/QField-docs/documentation/get-started/tutorials/permissions.en.md

 Each project can be configured as **Private** or **Public** when creating a project or inside project settings:

 1. Log into QFieldCloud and select your project.
-2. Navigate to **Settings** in the project.
+2. Navigate to **Settings** in the project menu.
-3. Toggle the **Public project** option.
+3. Check or uncheck **Public project**.

-In the QFieldCloud web interface, project visibility is indicated by the status icon next to the project name: a lock icon (🔒) represents a Private project, while if the project doesn't have any icon it represents a Public project.
+In the QFieldCloud web interface, project visibility is indicated by the status icon next to the project name: a lock icon (🔒) represents a Private project, while an unadorned project title represents a Public project.

 !![](../../assets/images/qfc_public_projects_button.png)

 - **Private Projects:** The project owner, organization owner, and organization admins automatically receive the **Admin** project role.
 All other users attempting to access the project receive a `404 Not Found` error unless explicitly added as project collaborators.

   !!!
 Note
-      To assign collaborators on **Private** projects owned by an organization, all users collaborators must be active members of that organization or the organization owner.
-In addition, the total number of collaborators cannot exceed the owner's active subscription plan limit for private projects.
+      To assign collaborators on **Private** projects owned by an organization, all candidate collaborators must be active members of that organization or the organization owner.
+In addition, the total number of collaborators cannot exceed the owner's active subscription plan limit for private projects (`max_premium_collaborators_per_private_project`).

 - **Public Projects:** The project owner, organization owner, and organization admins automatically receive the **Admin** project role.
 All other authenticated QFieldCloud users receive a default base permission defined by the **Public Collaborator Role**.